Libbum/AS-Hakyll/posts/2015-08-06-using-katex-with-hakyll.markdown

 Wick rotations are primarily used to find solutions to Minkowski space problems by an Euclidean space mapping.
 We can also use the rotation to evolve a time-dependent Schrödinger equation and solve for time-independent solutions in three dimensions.
-To do so we transfer our TDSE into and imaginary time basis $t=i\tau$:
+To do so we transfer our TDSE into an imaginary time basis $t=i\tau$:

 $$i \hbar \frac{\partial}{\partial t}\Psi(\vec{r},t) = H\Psi(\vec{r},t) \Rightarrow - \hbar \frac{\partial}{\partial \tau}\Psi(\vec{r},\tau) = H\Psi(\vec{r},\tau)$$